-*BSc (Hons) in Acupuncture and MSc in Acupuncture – our next courses start in October 2018
+*BSc (Hons) in Acupuncture – our next course start in October 2018

 Five reasons to become an acupuncturist

 - Know you've made a difference, with a meaningful and worthwhile career helping others

 - Have the freedom to be your own boss, in a highly respected industry

 - Earn a good living doing something you can be passionate about

 - Never get bored at work as you constantly grow and develop as a practitioner and person